 How have you grown professionally at MCP?

-MCP’s team of the best and most qualified educators around helps me continue to become a better teacher.
+MCP has the best and most qualified educators around, it helps me continue to become a better teacher.

 What Challenges do you face as a teacher?

 First of all, I must say that I wake up ready to embrace the challenges here at MCP, but my most difficult struggles come from the scholars who face day-to-day obstacles, but we can’t let those get in the way of providing a first class education.

 What is your favorite MCP memory of this school year?

 My favorite memory thus far this year was the look on the faces of our entire MCP family and the community we serve during our “Flood the Hood With Dreams!” program.
 It’s a small reminder of the broader impact we have in our profession.

 I have learned that my students are way more technologically savvy then I will ever be!

 How would you describe the MCP culture?

 I believe the culture at MCP is what separates us from the rest.
 The restorative justice circles work wonders in creating a caring family.